janudabethmin/stateless-base64/README.md

 3. Click the **Encode** or **Decode** button.
 4. Copy the result using the copy icon.

----
+> Tip: You can paste raw JSON and the app will preserve its formatting during encoding and decoding.

 ## Technologies Used

 - HTML
 - CSS
 - Vanilla JavaScript (no external dependencies)

----

 ## Privacy

 This app does **not** send or save any data to a server.
 Everything runs locally in your browser.

----

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

----

 ## License

 MIT License © Januda Bethmin